-Remember the cross.
-Why would God allow wicked men to abuse and impale His own Son?
+Remember the cross?
+If ever it seemed that God was distant, it's at the cross.
+Why would God allow wicked men to abuse and crucify His own Son?
 Why?
 That's the question Jesus' own followers couldn't answer on that terrible Friday.
 The cross didn't make sense to them...at the time.
 It did later.